dreamflow-icra/dreamflow-icra.github.io/README.md

-# LocoVLM
+# DreamFlow

-This is the repository that contains github-pages source code for the [anonymous LocoVLM submission website].
+This is the repository that contains github-pages source code for the [DreamFlow(ICRA'26)](https://ziwon-park.github.io/dreamflow/).

 This page is based on the template from Nerfies.